 Performance reviews are a great way to boost productivity and engage with your team.
 Sometimes, however, it’s not quite that simple.
 Especially when you’re faced with having to give an under-performing employee a negative review.

 While this can be uncomfortable, a negative performance appraisal, done correctly, can have a positive outcome, motivating the employee to resolve their issues and even improve productivity.

 Here are nine things to consider if you need to give a negative performance review.

 1. Have your employee complete self-assessment first

 Ask them to complete an honest self-assessment about a week or two before you meet with them to give them your review.
-This way, you are aware of any alignments (or misalignments) perception and better prepare yourself for the meeting.
+This is the easiest way to understand how they perceive their own work, and if that perception aligns with your own.

 2. Be open to amendments

 You may be surprised to learn that how you perceived a situation or issue is different from how it is in reality.
 Are there challenges to the role that you were unaware of?
 Are interpersonal issues with other members of staff hampering performance?